 Your pancreas has to ramp up insulin production to hold back your fat in storage.
-Any excess energy eaten gets stored as fat in other places such as your vital organs, which are now more ‘insulin sensitive’ than your overdue fat stores.
+Any excess energy eaten gets stored as fat in other places, such as your vital organs, which are now more ‘insulin sensitive’ than your overdue fat stores.

 If your adipose tissue is not acting as a buffer the way it’s meant to, the fat in your bloodstream will increase, the glucose in your blood will increase, and your kidneys will try to clear the protein from your bloodstream because you can’t burn it off anymore.
 You may even see elevated blood ketones.

-TOFI vs metabolically healthy obese
+TOFI vs. metabolically healthy obese

 These people are sometimes known as TOFI (thin on the outside, fat on the inside).
 Excess energy that can’t be stored in their subcutaneous fat stores overflows into their bloodstream and is stored in their vital organs.

-The DEXA scan below shows the difference between someone who holds fat around their organs (left) vs someone who holds their fat under their skin in their subcutaneous fat stores (right).
+The DEXA scan below shows the difference between someone who holds fat around their organs (left) and someone who holds their fat under their skin in subcutaneous fat stores (right).
 The person on the right still has plenty of room for their fat stores to expand before spilling over into their vital organs.

 At the extreme end of the TOFI scale, we have someone like Lizzie VelÃ¡squez (shown below), who was born with a rare congenital disease called Marfanoid-progeroid-lipodystrophy syndrome which means that she is only able to store a little bit of fat in her subcutaneous adipose tissue.